simonduf/jchart2d-code/readme-binaries.txt

 o API change that requires refactoring.
   Note that refactoring of protected code intended for library internal details will not be listed.

+jchart2d-3.2.1 - month, day, year

+* Fixed bug #3289727: Dynamic chart with highlighting does not clear points.

 jchart2d-3.2.1 - April, 16th, 2011